 This is why most companies dream about winning the loyalty of their customers.
 They needn’t compete quite so hard with their rivals when they know you’ll buy regardless of how their product measures up.

-Instead of taking the road that’s more favorable for us personally, loyalty instructs us to take the one that is more favorable for the company we currently work for.
-Instead of being with the person we want to be with, loyalty compels us to stick with the person we once wanted to be with.
-Because they got there first.
+Instead of taking the road that’s most favorable for us personally, loyalty instructs us to take the one that’s most favorable for the company we currently work for.
+Instead of being with the person we want to be with, loyalty compels us to stick with the person we once wanted to be with because they got there first.